nsidc/usaon-vta-docs/glossary.md

 This answers the questions - how important is a particular `Observing System`, `Data Product`, or `Application`and how well does it perform.
-It is reflected in the `analysis`by the thicknessand color of the link connecting two `survey objects`.
+It is reflected in the `analysis` by the thickness and color of the link connecting two `survey objects`.
 For
 instance: Imagine a satelite (`observing system`) that is very important to a sea ice `data product` but performs poorly because of persistent Arctic cloud cover and high latency (`gaps`.
 Those would be linked by a thick (high `criticality`) red (low